erwbgy/puppet-activemq/README.md

 CPU cores - for example '0,1' to only run processes on the first two cores.

 *files*: A hash of configuration files to install - see below

+*filestore*: The Puppet filestore location where the ActiveMQ tarball and Jolokia agent jar file are downloaded from.
+Default: 'puppet:///files/activemq'

 *group*: The user''s primary group.
 Default: 'activemq',